51 Most Astounding University Museums

 You will find the Princeton University Art Museum on Elm Drive in Princeton, New Jersey.
 This gallery has been collecting art since 1746, which makes it one of the oldest collecting organizations in the US.
 This treasury has faced many difficult situations over the years, which include losing portraits to the Battle of Princeton in 1777 and also a catastrophic fire in 1802.
 However, it wasn’t until 1882 that this museum was formally founded.
-Today the Princeton University Art Museum is known as the Department of Art and Archaeology and is home to over 600 pieces of art, which include sculptures, paintings and more.
+Today the Princeton University Art Museum is home to over 100,000 objects, which include sculptures, paintings and more.

 17. University of Mississippi Museum

 The University of Mississippi Museum located in Oxford and offers a wide variety of collections, which include 19th-century scientific instruments, such as telescopes and models.
 You can also find a collection of American Art which includes items from Mark Tobey, John Marin, Arthur G. Dove and many others.
 You will also find several paintings, folk art and more at this museum.
 One of the highlights this museum offers, is William Faulkner’s home, Rowan Oak.
 You have the opportunity to visit the grounds on this home free of charge.
 However, for $5.00 you also have the chance to visit the inside of the home.

 16. University of Pennsylvania Museum of Archaeology and Anthropology